oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 `csdlDocuments` is a map from a document's URI to the `CSDLDocument` instance.
 By maintaining this, we need not resolve any document URI more than once.

+The schemas of all referenced CSDL documents are mapped into the `schemas` property of the current CSDL document, which is also shared with all referenced ones.
 :::

 @$@<Javascript CSDL metamodel@>@{